Recorder-moe/azure-uploader/README.md

 # Azure Blob Storage Uploader

 This script automates the process of uploading *.mp4 files from a local folder to Azure Blob Storage **and delete them** from the local folder.
-It utilizes the Azure CLI to perform the upload.

 ## Getting Started